-What's hard, to see unless you look at a detail, is how the painting's surface is made up of tiny red and yellow circles on top of a painted surface.
+What's hard to see, unless you look at a detail, is how the painting's surface is made up of tiny red and yellow circles on top of a painted surface.

-The artist, Juri Kim, began this artwork by drawing a grid and painting the surface a mixture of yellow, red, and orange.
+The artist Juri Kim began this artwork by drawing a grid and painting the surface a mixture of red, yellow, and orange.
 A grid is a picture made up of vertical and horizontal lines that criss-cross at right angles.
 Kim then drew circles inside the squares of the grid.

 The artist used only RED, YELLOW, and ORANGE for this painting.
 These colors are in a family called WARM.
 These are the colors of the sun and fire, and often give a feeling of happiness and excitement.